khilang/khi/reference.md

 ## Text

 *Text* is a [structure](#structure) corresponding to a simple, scalar or irreducible data structure.
-For example: a string, number, boolean or date.
+It contains a string, which is a textual representation of the data structure.  a string, number, boolean or date.

 ## Dictionary